bbrandt/verpatch/verpatch-ReadMe.txt

 *2: The "Language" value is the name of the language code specified in the header of the string block of VS_VERSION_INFO resource (or taken from VarFileInfo block?)
 It is displayed by Windows XP Explorer.

+*3 When Productversion is specified as a string attribute (/s productversion) rather than with /pv, the argument string will be put literally.
+   This can be used to specify leading zeros in version numbers.

 E: Displayed by Windows Explorer in Vista+
 A: Intended for some API (OleSelfRegister is used in COM object registration)